 Sixty-five per cent of Australian HR executives said that they have previously hired an employee whose performance did not meet expectations, with the report finding that 10% of employee turnover is attributed to a poor hiring decision.

-The key issues resulting from poor recruitment
+The key issues resulting from poor recruitment choices were:

 Flexibility and autonomy